divstackio/docs-study/docs/docs.md

-# The MkDocs Documentation Build Process
+# UX Design Case Study
 ## **INTRODUCTION**

 The document explains how to set up a robust documentation system using